Data Migration Façade

 [EventSubscriber(ObjectType::Codeunit, Codeunit::"Item Data Migration Facade", 'OnMigrateItemUnitOfMeasure', '', true, true)]

-procedure OnMigrateItemUnitOfMeasure(VAR Sender : Codeunit "Item Data Migration Facade";RecordIdToMigrate : RecordId);
+procedure OnMigrateItemUnitOfMeasure(VAR Sender : Codeunit "Item Data Migration Facade";RecordIdToMigrate : RecordId)

 var